chinchillabrains/ai-product-categories-woocommerce/README.md

 # ai-product-categories-woocommerce
-Wordpress plugin that suggests the correct category for uncategorized Woocommerce products.
+Lightweight Wordpress plugin that suggests the correct category for Woocommerce products.